Target Your Resume's Experience Section at a Chosen Job Position

 Check out the two following statements.
 One lists only the previous duties, while the other targets the company's needs:

 Generic experience statement: I was responsible for generating advertising campaigns for different clients.

-Targeted experience statement: Generated, produced and maintained 42 end-to-end marketing and PR projects of which 3 became Viral stunts.
-All projects were done by approved budget, timescale, and respected quality.
+Targeted experience statement: Generated, produced and maintained 42 end-to-end marketing and PR projects of which three became viral stunts.
+All the projects were completed according to an approved budget, timescale, and expected quality.

-TIP: don't overdo it by turning your resume experience section into the job description.
-Don't copy the job description blindly.
-Use keywords and phrases from the description, not entire sentences.
+TIP: Don't overdo it by turning your experience section into the job description.
+Don't copy the job description blindly, but instead use only keywords and phrases from the description and not entire sentences.